Federal Estate Tax Considerations for Foreigners Investing in the United States

 Leaving income-producing assets in the US may be advantageous for foreigners.
 If you are a foreigner who owns financial assets in the United States, you are not subject to the capital gains tax and interest on bank accounts is also tax free.
 You will, however, be charged at a rate of up to 30% for dividends.
 If there is a treaty between your home country and the US, then this tax rate could be reduced to 10% to 15%.
 You may also recover this tax as a credit in your country of residence.

-Foreigners in America who acquire U.S. assets and then leave the U.S. and continue to own those assets need to be aware of estates tax rules.
+Foreigners in America who acquire U.S. assets and then leave the U.S. and continue to own those assets need to be aware of Federal estates tax rules.

 There is a flip side to the advantageous tax policy regarding U.S. assets held by the foreigners.
 The U.S. imposes a 40% estate tax rate on U.S. assets above a $60,000 exemption threshold on assets of the deceased nonresidents.
 Foreign estates become subject to U.S. estate taxation with respect to their U.S.-situated assets.

 U.S.-situated assets include American real estate, tangible personal property, and securities of U.S. companies.
 A non-resident’s stock holdings in American companies are also subject to estate taxation..

 Certain assets that are exempt from U.S. estate tax include securities that generate portfolio interest, bank accounts not used in connection with a trade or business in the U.S., and insurance proceeds.

 The estate of a nonresident alien may deduct from the gross estate the value of property passing to the decedent’s surviving spouse if the spouse is a U.S. citizen or resident alien regardless of whether the spouse lives in the U.S. or abroad.
 However, if a spouse is also a non-resident alien, the unlimited spouse exemption does not apply.